getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

-on which the Dirichlet condition is prescribed. `gamma0name` is the Nitsche's method parameter. `theta` is a scalar value which can be positive or negative. `theta = 1` corresponds to the standard symmetric method which is conditionnaly coercive for  `gamma0` small.
+on which the Dirichlet condition is prescribed. `gamma0name` is the Nitsche's method parameter. `theta` is a scalar value which can be positive or negative. `theta = 1` corresponds to the standard symmetric method which is conditionally coercive for  `gamma0` small.
-`theta = -1` corresponds to the skew-symmetric method which is inconditionnaly coercive. `theta = 0` is the simplest method for which the second derivative of the Neumann term is not necessary even for nonlinear problems.
+`theta = -1` corresponds to the skew-symmetric method which is inconditionally coercive. `theta = 0` is the simplest method for which the second derivative of the Neumann term is not necessary even for nonlinear problems.
 Returns the brick index in the model.
 ::